 PTC SYSTEM ERROR

 While Amtrak 501 was equipped with a PTC system, it was inexplicably – and inexcusably – inoperable as the train began its journey to Portland on Dec.
-18, 2017.
+18, 2017, according to the lawsuit.

 TOP PERSONAL INJURY ATTORNEYS